statgen/colocus/README.md

 └── coloc.parquet
 ```

-Each colocalization result for a pair of signals is stored in a separate directory and given its own unique UUID.
+Each colocalization result for a pair of signals is given its own unique UUID.
 These UUIDs must be unique across all colocalization results for all traits.

 The `metadata.parquet` file has the following information: